Building Coq Projects¶

 Another way to get around these problems is to download the source tree for the project in a new directory and compile it before stepping through its scripts.

-Upgrading to a new version of Coq¶
+Upgrading to a new version of Rocq¶

 .vo